Gqom

-Name and characteristics
+Lexicology and morphology

-The word gqom derives from an onomatopoeic combination of click consonants in the isiZulu meaning a hitting drum.
-It is also expressed as qgom, igqom, gqomu or variants thereof.
+The word gqom derives from an onomatopoeic combination of click consonants in the Zulu language (isiZulu) which could be interpreted as a "hitting drum", "ricochet" or "bang".
+Gqom's isiZulu pronunciation is pronounced with an alveolar click followed by a guttural "om".
+The word itself in a literal sense resembles the sound produced by a kick drum.

+It is also expressed as GQOM (stylization), gqom tech, sgubhu, qgom, igqom, gqomu or variants thereof.
+Alternative names that later devoped into subgenres are Sgubhu and 3 Step.
+Isgubhu and igqom are IsiZulu words to describe a drum sound or beat emanating from speakers, that became synonymous with Durban kwaito.
+The term "three-step" (3 step) was coined in the mid-2010s by gqom record producers Sbucardo and Citizen Boy to describe gqom music not only as a name, moreover attributed to a specific beat structure or pattern of gqom music preceding developing into a distinct subgenre of gqom.

+Characteristics

-Gqom is known for its beats which have a minimal, raw and repetitive sound with heavy bass.
-It is mainly described as having a dark and hypnotic club sound.
-The style of beats does not use the four-on-the-floor rhythm pattern which is often heard in other house music.
+Gqom is known for its beats which have a minimal, raw and repetitive sound with heavy bass as well as incorporations of techno, Durban kwaito, kwaito, maskandi, afro house, breakbeat, tribal house and broken beat.
+Traditional gqom is mainly described as having a dark and hypnotic club sound.
+The style of beats does not primarily use the four-on-the-floor rhythm pattern which is often heard in other house music.
 Typical lyrical themes include nightlife.
 It often uses one phrase or a few lines which are repeated numerous times in the song.
 Gqom was developed by a young generation of technologically skilled DJs producing in D.I.Y. fashion with software such as FL Studio and often self distributing their music on file sharing platforms.
-From the mid-2010s the genre gained prominence abroad, especially in London.
-Gqom also played it part on making taxi's money as people discovered a day to celebrate Gqom called Gqom Explosion that is mostly known as iNazoke.
-It is celebrated by people from the city of Durban, but eventually other cities and towns in KwaZulu-Natal started celebrating it.
+Griffit Vigo is credited for pioneering the 'sweep' sound used within the genre, described as having a sound that resembles "the sound of a broom".
+Other notable sounds include, tom rolls and Zulu chants.